Technische Universität Braunschweig

 Alexandra Dirksen

-Alexandra Dirksen is a PhD Candidate since May 2018 and is currently working in the field of Web Security & Privacy, currently focused on Web PKI and Large Scale Adversaries.
+Alexandra Dirksen is a PhD Candidate at TU Braunschweig/IAS.
+She is currently working in the field of Web Security & Privacy, focused on Web PKI and Large Scale Adversaries.
+Further, she is interested on ethical aspects of Computer Science Research.

 a.dirksen[at]tu-braunschweig.de